-Webb Bennett of the Gitselasu First Nations near Terrace in northern British Columbia has heard stories about what it was like for his people to survive a winter that locks in with six months of harsh weather, including -50C wind chills.
+Webb Bennett of the Gitselasu First Nations near Terrace, B.C. has heard stories about what it was like for his people to survive a winter that locks in with six months of harsh weather, including -50C wind chills.

 “We trapped furs during winter when they were thicker and warmer for clothes and blankets,” says Bennett.
 “But winter was mainly our time to hunker down and feast, sing, dance and tell stories that taught our children about our culture and language.”

-This became a familiar refrain as I spoke with aboriginal elders, educators and guides clear across Canada about how indigenous people historically survived winter.
+These words became a familiar refrain as I spoke with Indigenous elders, educators and guides clear across Canada about how First Peoples historically survived winter.

 Further north in Nunavut, Inuit used narwhal tusks as dog sled runners and even as tent poles.

-On Cape Breton Island in Nova Scotia, the Eskasoni First Nation, part of the Mi’kmaq, crafted ice skates from bones for winter travel on local rivers and lakes.
+On Cape Breton Island in Nova Scotia, the Eskasoni First Nation, crafted ice skates from bones for winter travel on local rivers and lakes.
 “They were long single rails like speed skates, mounted on a wooden plank you tied to your foot,” says Joel Denny, an archivist and historian with the Beaton Institute.
 “And they were fast.”

 Inuit across the high Arctic faced the toughest winters.
-With no trees to build shelters, they lived in sod houses with skins spread over a variety of frames, some including the likes of Bowhead whale ribs as roofs.
+With no trees to build shelters, they lived in sod houses with skins spread over a variety of frames, some including Bowhead whale ribs as roofs.